 During the COVID crisis, people were out of work, at home in front of their computers and searching for ways to replace a lost income.
 Unscrupulous brokers offer promises of huge returns which turned out to be just a way of encouraging them that it would be worth it to deposit their last paycheck to trade a new cryptocurrency or forex.

 Sometimes brokers go farther than pressuring desperate people and can make misleading statements about the investment.
 These do not have to be outright lies to be unethical.
 For instance, they may claim that their service is licensed when in fact it once had a licence that was revoked.
 A broker may guarantee daily returns based on the one-time performance of only the most successful trader.
 These claims can trick people into investing and losing their money

 A broker should not promise or guarantee returns, particularly with high-risk trading products such as forex or cryptocurrency.
 In some cases, a broker may not abide by their own conditions, such as a withdrawal policy, and can claim that the rules are different in the clients’ case.
 Often these rules aren’t written down and the customer may be at the mercy of a broker who holds their money.

 In these cases, the brokers can in effect hold the money hostage and will only release it with the promise of more money and new deposits.
 In some cases, the broker will disappear and will shut the client out of their account.
 The money, however, will be gone.

 How to Avoid Mis-sold Investments

-One of the best ways to avoid mis-sold investments is to work with a regulated broker and do not be satisfied with a second-rate license.
-In the UK, the FCA is the gold standard of financial licenses and provides extensive oversight over any broker that bears their license.
+One of the best ways to avoid mis-sold investments is to work with a regulated broker and do not settle for a second-rate licence.
+In the UK, the FCA is the gold standard of financial licences and provides extensive oversight over any broker who bears their licence.

 Research brokers well before signing up, ensure that all of the information is up to date, and be ready to file a complaint if something does not go as expected.